burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.

-16. In C and in C++, postfix operators have higher priority than unary operators.
+16. In C and C++, postfix operators have higher priority than unary operators.

     ```cpp
     *p++; // *(p++)
     ```

-17. In C and in C++ unary operators have higher priority than binary operators.
+17. In C and C++ unary operators have higher priority than binary operators.

 18. Operators `==`, `!=` have higher priority than logical connectives.

-19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (i.e., that temporary object occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
+19. The C++ standard guarantees that the life of a temporary object if it is **LValue** (temporary object that occupies memory) is extended to the life of any reference that refers to it, **including the constant**.
 In simple cases, based on this trick, you can capture returned temporary objects from a function by constant reference to reduce the number of copy constructors.

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.

+21. The call for containers in standard C++ with name `empty()` does not empty container.
+It returns the answer to the question "Is the container empty?".

 # About C and C++ Preprocessor